~ Nanci Hartland's first journey

 Climbing down the stairs of the plane at Mt.
 Kilimanjaro Airport onto the tarmac; the night air was different than anything I had smelled before; sweeter, more acrid and denser all at once.

 My friend Willie, who is from a village 8500 feet up in the Pare Mountains within sight of Mt.
 Kilimanjaro lives near me in southern California.
-He greets me with a booming, "Welcome to Africa!”
-He picks me up, swings
+He greets me with a booming, "Welcome to Africa!” as he picks me up, swings

 me around, backpack and all.
 Putting me back on my feet, he places my hand into two dark brown ones, "Meet your new Masai husband!"